DataBassGit/AgentForge/docs/Configs/Agents/CustomAgents.md

 ## Persona Files

-Each bot or architecture is associated with a persona, which is defined in a `Persona JSON file` located in the `./agentforge/personas` folder.
+Each bot or architecture is associated with a persona, which is defined in a `Persona YAML file` located in the `./agentforge/personas` folder.
 The persona file contains all the data related to the persona of the Cognitive Architecture (bot).
-For more details on how to structure the `Persona JSON File`, check out the [Persona Documentation](../Personas/Personas.md).
+For more details on how to structure the `Persona YAML File`, check out the [Persona Documentation](../Personas/Personas.md).

 > **Note**: Personas are **NOT** currently implemented, right now it is simply setting the groundwork for future implementation.
 Soon, you'll be able to select from multiple persona files, define specific personality traits, and possibly more.
 So, keep an eye out for that; exciting stuff is on the way!